drminnaar/azure-dotnet-examples/README.md

     A basic example that demonstrates some of the common operations used to interact with CosmosDB.

+  - [CosmosDB CRUD API]

+    A .NET 6 Web API that exposes CRUD endpoints to interact with CosmosDB

 - **Azure Service Bus**

   - [Azure Service Bus - One Way Messaging]